OSDDC/Gas-DB-Flask/README.md

 <h3 align="center">Gas-DB</h3>

   <p align="center">
-    Simple overview of use/purpose.
     A drone that collects environmental data and feeds it into a publically accessible database.
     The data is visualized in four different graphs with the topics of car exhaust fumes, temperature/humidity, UV radiation and gas concentration.
 The site is hosted via Python-Flask and uses a JSON file as a database.
     <br />
     <a href="https://github.com/GAS-DB-Drone/Gas-DB"><strong>Explore the docs »</strong></a>
     <br />